e-krebs/PdfLoadFCUBug/README.md

 # PdfLoadFCUBug
 example of a bug occuring in Win10 FCU

-When opening a pdf with Windows.Data.Pdf.PdfDocument.LoadFromFileAsync, it is later impossible to modify the given pdf.
+When opening a pdf with Windows.Data.Pdf.PdfDocument.LoadFromFileAsync, it is later impossible to modify the given pdf (Access Denied) until the App is closed.

 This only happens on Windows 10 FCU (1709)

-This repository is a simple example demonstrating the bug
+This repository is a simple example demonstrating the bug.